hengluchang/deep-news-summarization/README.md

 $ mkdir -p dataset/10yapw working_dir/10yapw output/10yapw
 ```

 - You can obtain English Gigaword from university libraries and use Beautiful Soup 4 (already in Anaconda) to parse SGML file.
-Generate article.txt with each line as the first sentence of each articles as well as its corresponding headlines in headline.txt and put them under ./dataset/10yapw.
+Every line in article.txt is the first sentence of each news article; every line in headline.txt is the headline of that news article.
+Put atricle.txt and headline.txt under ./dataset/10yapw.
 You can use your own dataset as well for article.txt and headline.txt.
 - Run split_data.py to split the dataset into training, evaluation, and testing sets. train_enc.txt, eval_enc.txt, test_enc, train_dec.txt, eval_dec.txt, and test_dec.txt total of six files will be generated under ./dataset/10yapw.
 ```
 $ python split_data.py